bertrandmc/til/aws/developer-associate-notes.md

 1 read capacity unit = 1 x 4KB consistent read per second.
 1 read capacity unit = 2 x 4KB eventually consistent read per second.

+**DAX**
-DAX in-memory caching for readings.
+DAX is an in-memory caching for readings.
 You point your API to DAX cluster instead of your table.
-Some API Calls: GetItem, BatchGetItem, PutItem, BatchWriteItem
+Some API Calls: GetItem, BatchGetItem, PutItem, BatchWriteItem.
+It delivers microseconds performance for eventual consistent reads.
+Dax provides operation costs reduction because you can reduce the required read capacity unit to serve intense or burst reading demands.
+DAX is ReadThrough/WriteThrough.

 # Storage